Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/links.md

 ### Using links

 - You can drag/drop links from chat to sheets and between sheets.
+- You can drar/drop a link directly on a token.
 - You can drag/drop items and skills on a journal entry while holding CTRL, this will create the corresponding check with regular difficulty and 0 modifier.
 - You can create link in the chat by clicking and holding CTRL from any sheet (PC/NPC/Creature) corresponding characteristic/luck/SAN/Competence/weapon/San loss.
   - This will open the select penalty/difficulty dialogue.
 Clicking on the generated link will then trigger the check with all parameters.